danikova/project-messenger/README.md

 - **Send Messages**: Type your message in the chat window and hit enter to send it.
 - **File Sharing**: Use the attachment button to share files in the chat.
 - **Group Management**: Add or remove users from group chats as needed.

-## Screenshots

-(Include screenshots of the application to give users a visual understanding of its features and interface.)

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch with a descriptive name (`git checkout -b feature-branch-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch-name`).
-6. Create a pull request.

 ## License